 “Most CEOs think of IT as a cost to their business,” says Stewart. “when really, it’s an asset and an enabler, and its purpose is to help them run efficiently and communicate effectively with their customers.”

-In 2017, he launched MarshallFloyd.
+And so, giving up his corporate career, Stewart launched MarshallFloyd.
 Its mission, to change the way that business leaders view IT within their organisation.